OSCAR12FJU/OSCAR12FJU/README.md

 - Skilled in database management and containerized deployments
 - Experienced in frontend design and user interface enhancement
 - Eager to embrace new challenges and opportunities for growth 🚀
-- Eager to embrace new challenges and opportunities for growth 🚀

 <br><br>